unavi-xyz/wired-protocol/world/README.md

 ### Instances

 An instance is a multiplayer room, running on a server, that uses some world as it's base model.
-There may be many instances for a given world, or the world author may restrict it and only allow a single instance.
+There may be many instances for a given world, or the world author may restrict it and only allow a single instance they own.

 ### World Servers